 Two subjective responses are collected per conversation per subject by the experimenter.
 The essential data consists of the conversation-opinion score and the Difficulty decision.

-These responses can be collected by using the primitive method of each subject recording his/her result on paper.
-An example of such a form can be found in 2.5.8.2, Table 5/2.5, of the Handbook on Telephonometry.
-As subjects, especially the younger generation, use keyboards quite extensively then collection of votes is acceptable using this method.
+These responses may be collected using any suitable means, including pencil and paper, electronic buttons, keyboards, keypads, or computer touch-screen terminals.
+A sample response form can be found in 2.5.8.2, Table 5/2.5 of the Handbook on Telephonometry.